andreterceiro/dio-ai--applications-of-ia-in-the-current-world/README.md

 Teacher talked that the robots can be equiped with several types of sensors to get information from the environment.
 This way a vacuum cleaner can learn paths in the environment as example.
 Is a little obvious, but the way a robot learn using information of the environment is like a learn by reinforcement.

+This area sometimes faces ethical conflicts, because we have as example robots involved in wars.